maudhaugland/booktypes/_posts/2021-10-12-reputation.md

 ## Reputation

-*Reputation* by Lex Croucher is a historical fiction published in 2021 by XXX.
-It's said to be a mix of *Mean Girls* and Jane Austen, a romcom from the Regency-era with great friendships and drunken nights out, perfect for fans of the giant Netflix success, *Bridgerton*.
+*Reputation* by Lex Croucher is a historical fiction published in 2021 by Zafre.
+It's said to be a mix of *Mean Girls* and Jane Austen, a romcom from the Regency-era with great friendships and drunken nights out, perfect for fans of the giant Netflix hit, *Bridgerton*.

-Bold and unexpected - stand out among the swirly Sript typefaces.
+As you can see on the photo above, Reputation is quite bold and rather unexpected.
+It really stands out among the swirly Sript typefaces of the historical fiction genre, especially those who are also categorised as "women's fiction".

 ![](../uploads/lucy-claire-sn_euel-0-y-unsplash.jpg "Photo by Lucy Claire, Unsplash")